MIAMI TARPON FISHING

 TARPON BAIT IN MIAMI

 When Miami tarpon fishing we prefer using crabs, shrimp, or pilchards.
 Both live bait and dead bait work as do artificial baits and lures.
 But we always prefer live bait.
 The downside of live bait is that it’s pricier and attracts other fish that might steal it, but we think it provides your best chance of catching a tarpon.
+Bye catch which is as popular if the Miami Snook.

 For additional information on the Miami Tarpon specie visit the Fish & Wildlife website by clicking here!